SM Center Tuguegarao Downtown

 SM Center Tuguegarao Downtown is a shopping mall owned and operated by SM Prime Holdings, the largest mall operator in the Philippines, located in the city's business district along Luna St. cor.
 Mabini St., Tuguegarao City, Cagayan.

-Opened on October 12, 2017, it is the first SM Supermall in Cagayan, the second in Cagayan Valley and the 64th in the Philippines.
-Also the seventh SM Mall under the "Center" brand, it has a gross floor area of 33301 m2.
+The mall opened on October 12, 2017 as the first SM Supermall in Cagayan and the second in Cagayan Valley with a gross floor area of 33301 m2.